commitgcp/customer-onboarding-automation/tutorial.md

 <tutorial-conclusion-trophy></tutorial-conclusion-trophy>

-You’re all set to work with Comm-IT!
+You’re all set!
+Please be in touch with a Comm-IT team member for next steps.